 The Selection Committee will evaluate the applicant’s ability to pursue successfully the Veterinary Bioscience specialisation of the Animal Health and Disease major in the Bachelor of Science using the following criterion:

 The Faculty of Veterinary Science has received approval for guaranteed entry to the Veterinary Bioscience specialisation of the BSc (with guaranteed progression to DVM) for high-achieving school leavers as follows:

-For a fee place (international):
+For a fee place (Australian Full Fee or International):